Console Light Web Monitoring Panel#

 Hint

-In the sections below, the interface elements are described from left to right.
+In the sections below, interface elements are described from left to right.

 Angie Tab#

-This is the main tab where the main Angie monitoring indicators based on data from several API sections are displayed.
+This is the main tab where the key Angie monitoring indicators are displayed in summary form, based on data from several API sections.

 About Widget#

-Displays Angie version number with a link to the relevant documentation set, as well as the server address and the last restart time.
+Displays the Angie version number with a link to the corresponding documentation, as well as the server address and the time of the last configuration reload.

-Besides, if the api_config_files directive is enabled, the Configs link opens a list of configuration files that were loaded on the server.
-Each file can be then opened in a compact view with syntax highlighting.
+Additionally, if the api_config_files directive is enabled, the Configs link opens a list of configuration files loaded on the server.
+Each file can then be viewed in a compact format with syntax highlighting.

 Connections Widget#